firoagni/ai-development-tutorials/LLMs_explained.md

 - Pretraining is unsupervised learning because the model learns from raw text without labeled answers.
 - You could scrape data on your own from the web for pretraining, but there’s a catch: raw web data is noisy, often containing duplicates, low-quality text, html tags, and irrelevant information.
 It requires extensive filtering before it’s usable.
 A more efficient approach is to use a curated dataset—already cleaned and organized—like [FineWeb](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1), which includes over 1.2 billion web pages.
 - In pretraining, models don’t just adjust embeddings — they primarily adjust the weights.
 For accurate predictions, weight adjustments are more crucial than embedding tweaks.
 - LLM models do not store or retain copies of the data they are trained on.
-Instead, models use the training data to improve model parameters to predict the next token with higher accuracy.
+Instead, the training data is only used to improve the model parameters to predict the next token with higher accuracy.
 - Pretraining is expensive, requiring powerful hardware (like GPUs or TPUs) and costing billions of dollars for top-tier models.

 ### The Transformer Algorithm